copyrip/toodoo/ig/df-ig.md

 "Distraction Free" instagram also applies a kind of productivist component to this kind of behavior.
 But beware, fighting attention capitalism while reinforcing our control of dopamine cycles ISN'T A LIFE HACK FOR U TO BE MORE PRODUCTIVE !

+MAKE WEBSITES

+and if u don't know how,
+ask around u,
+ask me, irl
+or by email → martin@copyright.rip
+even here in the cyber overstimulating mall !

+look at websites !
+when finding an artist you like → rush to the link in bio !